Postgraduate Course: Individual Differences in Mental Health (CLPS11055)

 Week 5: Environmental and genetic influences on mental health (ML)

-This lecture introduces the methods used to study environmental and genetic factors influencing behaviour, and focuses on the findings for several mental illnesses and subjective wellbeing.
+This lecture introduces the methods used to study environmental and genetic factors influencing behaviour, and focusses on the findings for several mental illnesses and subjective wellbeing.

 Entry Requirements (not applicable to Visiting Students)